 - You will receive login details on your registered contact number.

-- Log in to the portal and fill the application form.
+- Log in to the portal and fill out the application form.

 - Attach a CV/Resume in tabular form including details about your prior voluntary work.

 - Upload a Motivation letter and other necessary documents.